Enable event notification feature

 3) Log reporting from replicas.
 When objects are in several metacats via replication, people can access them from any of the servers.
 It would be nice if a logging request was replication aware and could request and aggregate logs from multiple replication servers so that a single report for all download could be provided back to the user.

-#2 Updated by Callie Bowdish about 11 years ago
+#2 Updated by Callie Bowdish over 11 years ago

 Here is another request regarding this.
 It is from Dan Gruener.
 "Also, we want to upload the datasets for NCEAS but still would like to be notified when data requests come in and people download.
 Is that possible?"
 Many ecologist would like this feature.